ataseren/DevSecOps-Vault/content/tools/dependency-management.md

 ---

-## ⚙️ Best Practices for Dependency & SBOM Security
+## ️Best Practices for Dependency & SBOM Security

 1. **Always scan third-party libraries** as part of your CI/CD process using SCA tools like `DependencyCheck`, `Snyk`, or `Retire.js`.